San Diego mayor defiantly rejects recall campaign over sex scandal

 By then, more than half a dozen women had publicly accused Filner of groping and making other unwanted sexual advances toward them, starting with a former press secretary who filed a sexual harassment lawsuit against the mayor and the city.

-The number of women coming forward to level sexual harassment allegations against Filner has since doubled.
-The allegations against the mayor span a period of nine years, dating back to his long tenure as a member of the U.S. House of Representatives.
+The number of women coming with sexual harassment allegations against Filner has since doubled.
+The allegations against him span nine years, dating to his long tenure as a member of the U.S. House of Representatives.

+Filner's lawyers said during the weekend that he was completing his therapy on Saturday - about 10 days earlier than originally planned - but would continue counseling on an outpatient basis while remaining on personal leave for another week.

-The city has brought its own lawsuit against the mayor, seeking to recover any damages the municipal government might incur in litigation against Filner.
+The city last month brought its own lawsuit against the mayor, seeking to recover any damages the municipal government might incur in litigation against Filner.
 The City Council also unanimously voted to deny Filner's request for San Diego to assume his legal expenses in the case.

-Filner's lawyers said over the weekend that he was completing his therapy on Saturday - about 10 days earlier than originally planned - but said he would continue counseling on an outpatient basis while remaining on personal leave for another week.
-(Editing by Steve Gorman and Grant McCool)

-* Says its owner, Chairman Pu Zhongjie pledges not to sell shares in 12 months after increasing stake to 12.82 percent from 12.79 percent
+On Tuesday, Filner's chief of staff, Lee Burdick, said the scandal would curtail the mayor's ability to pursue his policy objectives as aggressively as he might have otherwise.

+"We're not going to be able to powerhouse through our agenda any more," she told a luncheon meeting of local business and civic leaders.
+"The way we will get things done is bring forward policy and programs that are win-win for everyone."